|

 • Upload

-By upgrading your SureForms plan to Pro.
+You can access these fields by upgrading your SureForms plan to Premium version.

 That’s all!
 If you’ve any other questions, feel free to contact us.
 We’re always here to help.